BIH-DMBS/CLUES/README.md

 ## Getting started
-- To understand the scientific foundation of CLUES and understand what CLUES can do for you, please read our publication (**link**).
+- To understand the scientific foundation of CLUES, please read our publication (**link**).
 - To get an overview of the geospatial data (assets) and data sources used in CLUES, see the [Data List](datalist.md).
-For more detailed infomation, visit the [Geospatial Data Guide](geospatial_data.md).
+For more infomation, visit the [Geospatial Data Guide](geospatial_data.md).
 - To learn how to use the CLUES framework, follow the [User Guide](gettingStarted.md) and explore the Examples (**link**).

 ## Citation